developmatt/crawler-api/README.md

 **Base url:** `localhost:3000`

 ## Serving API
-To serve this API, use the command prompt, go to project public directory and run **PHP** serve command:
+To serve this API, execute the `serve.php` file in terminal:
-`php -S localhost:3000`
+`php serve.php`

 ## Consuming this API